Invicara/Twinit-App-Template-Portfolio/docs/developer guide/deploy/d1-gather.md

 First, you will need to know on which instance of Twinit you will be working.
 You'll use the URL for the Twinit instance's API in a number of steps while configuring and deploying the template.

-In most cases, if you are just starting out and deploying a template for the first time, you will working on Twinit Sandbox.
-If you are ready to deploy a production version of the template, you'll most likely do so on Twinit Production.
+In most cases, if you are just starting out and deploying a template for the first time, you will be working on Twinit Sandbox.
+If you are ready to deploy a production version of the template, you're most likely to do so on Twinit Production.

 **Twinit Sandbox Info**